8 Common Credit Card Fees & How to Get Them Refunded

 Not all credit cards charge an annual fee, but if you have a card that offers top-tier perks, points, and rewards, chances are you’re paying a fee each year.
 Annual fees vary greatly, from less than $50 per year to $500 or more.

-You can often find the annual fee amount listed with other essential information that’ll help you decide whether or not you want to apply for the card, such as any new member offers and the card’s APR.
+You can often find the annual fee amount listed with other essential information that’ll help you decide whether or not you want to apply for the card, such as any new member offers and the card’s annual percentage rate (APR).
 Because you are aware of the annual fee before applying for the card, it can be more difficult to get it waived than other bank and credit card fees — but it isn’t impossible.

 Read more about how to get an annual fee refunded.